pmem/pmdk/doc/libpmempool.3.md

 * *flags* - a combination of flags (ORed) which modify the way of synchronization.

+NOTE: Only the poolset file used to create the pool should be used for syncing the pool.

 The following flags are available:

 * **PMEMPOOL_DRY_RUN** - do not apply changes, only check for viability of